Godzilla Raids Again: Theatrical

 Godzilla Raids Again was distributed theatrically in Japan by Toho on April 24, 1955.
 The film generated 8.3 million tickets, less than what the first Godzilla film drew but still considered moderate business.
 The film drew little enthusiasm from audiences, the press, and Toho staff.
 Tanaka later admitted that the crew had little time to prepare and hardly considers the film a success.
 The Japanese version was released to Japanese speaking theaters in the United States prior to the altered American version.
 The film was Toho's fourth highest-grossing film of the year domestically, and the 10th highest grossing Japanese release domestically.

 A re-edited English dubbed version titled Gigantis, the Fire Monster was released theatrically in the United States by Warner Bros.
-Pictures on May 21, 1959, where it played as a double feature with Teenagers from Outer Space.
-Some drive-ins paired the film with Toho's Rodan.
+Pictures on June 2, 1959, where it played as a double feature with Teenagers from Outer Space.
+Some drive-ins paired the film with the English-dubbed version of Toho's Rodan.